wzmli/phyloglmm/journal.md

 ## Journal

+## Feb 12th 2018

+MLi hacked around lFormula and succeed in reproducing the same results.
+At this point, it is way to hacky and it is still very "data frame" input dependent, but at the very least, the interaction problem is solved.
+The left over todos are:
+- write the paper
+- scaling and standarding phyZ (species branch matrix)
+- can we do unbalance data now?

 ## Feb 9th 2018

 That is false.
 We made a terrible mistake just like Ives (I think) and that is assuming we got the order correct.